1200 Sheridan St., Hollywood, FL 33019

 Weather permitting, the marina offers rentals - kayaks, canoes, and stand-up paddleboards - daily except Wednesdays, the day after Thanksgiving, and Christmas Day, from 9 a.m. to 5 p.m., with the last boat departing the marina at 3:50 p.m.
-The marina is also open all County holidays except the day after Thanksgiving and Christmas Day.
 The park's regular gate entrance fee of $1.50/person (children 5 and under free) is in effect on weekends and holidays.

 Rentals are $14 per hour, $24 for two hours, and $30 for four hours.
 Rentals include boat or stand-up paddleboard, paddles, and U.S. Coast Guard-approved life jackets.
-For ages 13 to 17, a parent/guardian signature is required to go out on the lake alone.
+For ages 13 to 17, a parent/guardian is required to accompany the children in another boat.
 For ages 12 and under, an adult must be on the boat with them.
 No infants or toddlers on tours or in classes.
 For those who wish to launch their own kayaks/canoes/stand-up paddleboard, the marina's boat ramp is open regular park hours, 8 a.m. to 6 p.m., daily.
 No motorized boats are allowed in the lake or at this ramp.

 To register, go online or visit the Anne Kolb Nature Center office (751 Sheridan St., Hollywood, 954-357-5161, ext.
 0), which is open from 9 a.m. to 5:30 p.m. daily.
 For additional information, call the West Lake marina supervisor at 954-357-5122.